 28. What do I need to check out an item?Present your UNTHSC ID card (faculty, students, staff) or your Lewis Library card (other patrons) to check out items.
 Lewis Library cardholders must also present a photo ID.
 Initially, TexShare borrowers must present both a valid TexShare card and a photo ID to establish an account.

-29. What help is available for the Anatomage Anatomy Dissection Table?Demonstration videos are available from the Floor Plans page.
-If you think the Anatomage is malfunctioning, contact the Computer Helpdesk (LIB-205, 817-735-2192, firstname.lastname@example.org, or by dropping by LIB-205.
+29. What help is available for the Anatomage Anatomy Dissection Table?Video tutorials and other information is available on the Anatomage Table webpage.
+If you think the Anatomage is malfunctioning, contact the Computer Helpdesk at firstname.lastname@example.org, or by dropping by LIB-205.

 30. What if I forgot my password for Document Delivery/Interlibrary Loan?Click the "Forgot Password?" link and enter your user name.
 A password reset e-mail will be sent to your e-mail address on file.
 Check your e-mail, open the message, and click the link to continue.